plin2204/final_project/ML_models.md

  -   Can handle thousands of input variables without variable deletion.
  -   Are robust to outliers and nonlinear data.
  -   Run efficiently on large datasets.

+The main limitation of random forest is that a large number of trees can make the algorithm *too slow and ineffective* for real-time predictions.
+Random Forest creates a lot of trees and require much more time to train.